zorael/kameloso/README.md

 ## How to use

-The bot needs the `NickServ` login name of the administrator/master of the bot, and/or one of more channels to operate in.
+The bot needs the `NickServ`/`Q` login name of the administrator/master of the bot, and/or one of more channels to operate in.
 It can't work without having at least one of the two.
 The hardcoded defaults contain neither, so you need to create and edit a configuration file before starting.

     $ ./kameloso --writeconfig